 Section 218.415(18), Florida Statutes, requires the District to earmark all investments and 1) if registered with the issuer or its agents, the investment must be immediately placed for safekeeping in a location that protects the governing body's interest in the security; 2) if in book entry form, the investment must be held for the credit of the governing body by a depository chartered by the Federal Government, the State of Florida (State), or any other state or territory of the United States which has a branch or principal place of business in this State, or by a national association organized and existing under the laws of the United States which is authorized to accept and execute trusts and which is doing business in this State, and must be kept by the depository in an account separate and apart from the assets of the financial institution; or 3) if physically issued to the holder but not registered with the issuer or its agents, must be immediately placed for safekeeping in a secured vault.
-The District has a formal investment policy that addresses custodial credit risk.
+The District's investment policy addresses custodial credit risk in that all securities, with the exception of certificates of deposit, are held with a thirdparty custodian; and all securities purchased by and all collateral obtained by the District should be properly designated as an asset of the District.
+The securities must be held in an account separate and apart from the assets of the financial institution.